 The heart of inner Busan.
 Away from the coast, but conveniently located with access to two of the main subway lines.
 No shortage of good bars, restaurants, and places to shop here.
 Good for getting almost anywhere else in the city.

 If you enjoyed reading this article, then please go ahead and share this with your friends on Pinterest.

 Finally, here’s a few FAQs about where to see autumn leaves in Korea or Seoul, in case the above information didn’t cover enough for you.

 Where can I see autumn leaves in Korea?

 Korea’s National Parks

 The best places to see autumn leaves in Korea are without a doubt in Korea’s national parks.
 There are national parks spread across the country, as well as dozens of smaller areas of natural beauty where you can see fall foliage.
 The top 3 spots for seeing autumn leaves in Korea are Jirisan National Park, Seoraksan National Park, and Daedunsan Provincial Park.
-Asan Gingko Tree Road is also a very popular tourist attraction during this season.
+Asan Ginkgo Tree Road is also a very popular tourist attraction during this season.

 Where can I see autumn leaves in Seoul?

 You can find autumn leaves in Seoul very easily as there are many green areas throughout the city.
 Some of the most popular spots are in the royal palaces in the heart of Seoul, especially Changdeokgung Palace.
 Seoul has many other places to experience fall foliage, including Seoul Zoo, Seoul Forest, along the banks of the Han River, and Namsan Tower.

 What is there to do in Seoul in Autumn?